Terry Frost in His Own Words

 Ronnie Duncan stated in 1990 "Frost's oeuvre will, I believe, come to occupy an important place in the history of English abstract art of the second half of the 20th century"...Prophetic words indeed.

-During August 2017 we will exhibit a number of rare and not often seen studies, paintings, collages and prints by Terry Frost from 1947 to 2003, including the complete "SS" Portfolio of eight etchings adn the eight Trewellard series of linocuts.
-See more here.
+At Zimmer Stewart Gallery, we will continue to exhibit and stock a number of rare and not often seen studies, paintings, collages and prints by Terry Frost from 1947 to 2003, including the 'Madron Blue' etchings with aquatint from 1997, created at Orchard Farm, Madron, where at he worked closely with Hugh Stoneman of Stoneman Graphics on so many of his best series of prints.

 Adrian Heath, forward to "Terry Frost: Painting in the 1980's" - The University of Reading, 1986